yogsototh/yblog/Scratch/en/blog/Safer-Haskell-Install.md

 But for a package manager to work in a static typing language as Haskell, packages much work all together.
-This is a great strength of static typed languages that they ensure that a big part of the API between package is compatible.
+This is a great strength of static typed languages that they ensure that a big part of the API between packages are compatible.
 But this make the job of package managing far more difficult than in dynamic languages.

-People tend not to respect the rules in package numbering.
+People tend not to respect the rules in package numbering[^2].
 They break their API all the time.
 So we need a way to organize all of that.
 And this is precisely what [stackage][stackage] provide.